 Adrian Fung not only has a passion for ophthalmology, but for life in general.
 He is a national salsa champion, advanced scuba diver, half marathoner, avid chef and keen traveller.

 He is a reviewer for these journals in addition to Ophthalmology Retina, Eye, Ocular Immunology and Inflammation, the Medical Journal of Australia and the British Journal of Ophthalmology.
-His special interest is imaging of rare retinal diseases.
+He is Medical Retina Section Editor for Clinical and Experimental Ophthalmology, and Editor for Retinal Cases and Brief Reports.
+He has special interests in retinal and choroidal imaging, visual prostheses, geographic atrophy, proliferative vitreoretinopathy, epiretinal membrane and diabetic retinopathy.

 He has a been a Chief and Principal investigator for multiple national and international clinical trials studying the efficacy and safety of new treatments for age-related macular degeneration, retinal vein occlusions and diabetic retinopathy.
 He is an Ophthalmic Research Institute of Australia (ORIA) Research Committee Member.